Afghanistan and Pakistan exchanged their deadliest fire in years. Here’s what we know

 Sharpest escalation in years

-The Taliban accused Pakistan of conducting an “unprecedented, violent and reprehensible” attack on targets in Kabul and Patika on Thursday night.
+The Taliban accused Pakistan of conducting an “unprecedented, violent and reprehensible” attack on targets in Kabul and Patika on Thursday night last week.

 Islamabad has not officially claimed responsibility for the attacks.
 But during a press briefing Friday, Lt.
 Gen Ahmed Sharif Chaudhry, a Pakistani military official, said there is “evidence” that “Afghanistan is being used as a base of operations for carrying out terrorism in Pakistan.”